 The extraction technique used to produce refined cobalt metal depends on whether the feed material is in the form of (1) copper-cobalt sulfide ore, (2) cobalt-nickel sulfide concentrate, (3) arsenide ore or (4) nickel-laterite ore:

 - After copper cathodes are produced from cobalt-containing copper sulfides, cobalt, along with other impurities, are left on the spent electrolyte.
 Impurities (iron, nickel, copper, zinc) are removed and cobalt is precipitated in its hydroxide form using lime.
 Cobalt metal can then be refined from this using electrolysis, before being crushed and degassed to produce a pure, commercial grade metal.

-- Cobalt containing nickel sulfide ores are treated using the Sherritt process, named after Sherrit Gordon Mines Ltd. (now Sherritt International).
+- Cobalt-containing nickel sulfide ores are treated using the Sherritt process, named after Sherrit Gordon Mines Ltd. (now Sherritt International).
 In this process, sulfide concentrate containing less than 1% cobalt is pressure leached at high temperatures in an ammonia solution.
 Both copper and nickel are both removed in series of chemical reduction processes, leaving only nickel and cobalt sulfides.
-Pressure leaching with air, sulfuric acid, and ammonia, recovers more nickel before cobalt powder is added as seed to precipitate cobalt in a hydrogen gas atmosphere.
+Pressure leaching with air, sulfuric acid, and ammonia recovers more nickel before cobalt powder is added as a seed to precipitate cobalt in a hydrogen gas atmosphere.